 Stop wasting money!
-There are more cost-effective answers to how to get traffic to your website.
+There are more cost-effective answers to how to get organic traffic to your website.

 Get more repeat visits.
-Increase referral activity.
+Increase referral and word-of-mouth activity.
 Get Google to send people right to your website.
 Increase revenues generated by these visits.

 1. Set a Budget